jetsonren12/vanilla-calculator/README.md

 # vanilla-calculator

-A basic but interactive calculator using JS, HTML, and CSS.
+A basic but interactive calculator project using JS, HTML, and CSS.